Feeling stuck and wondering how to write your first blog post?

 Pick a topic that you’re interested in.
 It’s no fun writing if you’re not enthused about your subject matter.
 You should have a lot to say about your chosen topic and/or the desire to research your topic to inform your writing.

 Sometimes this involves a few scribbles in your notebook.
+Or a word document.
 Just make a loose, rough outline.
 Allow yourself the freedom to be messy here and don’t second-guess it too much.
 Grab the main ideas.

-This part is about brain dumping.
 Try for sentences, but if they’re piece-y and fragmented, that’s Ok.
 All you’re doing is throwing ideas into a big idea pile to be sorted after you’ve gotten the bulk of it out of your mind and onto the screen.
-Brain dump everything pertinent you can think of here.
+Brain-dump everything pertinent you can think of here.
 Don’t edit too much.
 This is your first draft.

 Use proper attribution or paraphrase as needed and link to references.

 Understand that your tone of voice, your topic choices, and the direction you take in your work is unique.
 It’s all you.
 That’s why after your first draft and added research, re-read and remember not only the point you’re trying to make but what’s in your heart.
-If what you wrote doesn’t feel like you, remove it.
-Eliminate bits that feel confusing, poorly-informed, or not right.
-(See side note/tip below***)
+If what you wrote doesn’t feel like you, edit it.

 I once had an art instructor tell me that it was better to ruin a piece of art by overworking it than to under-test its potential by not pushing it far enough.
 I agree with him.
-Don’t throw away perfectly good sentences or ideas but DO edit ruthlessly.
-Challenge yourself to make your best work.
+Don’t throw away perfectly good ideas (save in a word doc) but do edit ruthlessly.

 - Tighten up paragraphs or add detail where needed.

-- Eliminate run-on sentences, boring bits, and tangents.
+- Eliminate run-on sentences, unnecessary bits, and tangents.

 - Ensure your message is clear, concise, and accurate.